0glabs/0g-doc/docs/build-with-0g/compute-network/overview.md

 ## Process Overview

-The 0G Serving Network implements the following workflow:
+The 0G Compute Network implements the following workflow:

 1. **Service Registration**
    - Providers register their services' types, URLs, and prices in the smart contract.